CMSgov/dpc-static-site/common/docsV1.md

 An access token as well as Accept and Prefer headers are required for the Group/{id}all/$export.

 The Prefer header is NOT required for /Patient/{id}/$everything, but it DOES require an X-Provenance header whereas the /Group/{id}/$export endpoint does not.
 The format is defined by the FHIR Bulk Data Export spec.
-Consult the [FHIR Datatypes](https://www.hl7.org/fhir/datatypes.html#instant) page for more information.
+Consult the <a href="https://www.hl7.org/fhir/datatypes.html#instant" target="_blank" and rel=noopener>FHIR Datatypes</a> page for more information.

 <div class="ds-c-alert ds-c-alert--warn">
   <div class="ds-c-alert__body">